-Recent surveys reveal a woeful lack of historical education in the United States – and this is true even for DC students who live in a city with a wealth of learning opportunities.
-But many have never even visited the Capitol.
-The non-partisan (and non-governmental) US Capitol Historical Society is committed to turning things around.
-Programs focus on landmark legislation that has shaped the nation, the remarkable art and architecture of the Capitol, the cultural and ethnic diversity of Congress, and other topics that bring history and government alive.
-The "We the People" Constitution Tour helps eighth grade students understand their government and take pride in their city; Capitol Literacy activities, youth leadership forums, and traveling exhibits spark an early interest in government for elementary and secondary school students.
-The Society also works to make the Capitol more comprehensible to visitors from around the nation.
-Working closely with the National Archives, US Congress, the Library of Congress, and others, the Society will always stand up for historical literacy.
-You can stand with them.
+Dedicated to educating the public on the history and heritage of the Capitol and Congress, the US Capitol Historical Society places special emphasis on making the past come alive for young DC citizens.
+Programs focus on landmark legislation that has shaped our nation, the remarkable art and architecture of the Capitol, and the cultural and ethnic diversity of Congress.
+The "We the People" Constitution Tour helps eighth-grade students understand their government and take pride in their city; Capitol Literacy activities, youth leadership forums, and traveling exhibits spark an early interest in government for elementary and secondary school students.
+The Society also works to make the Capitol's rich history more comprehensible to visitors from around the nation.
+Working closely with the National Archives, Congress, the Library of Congress, and others, the Society stands up for historical literacy.
+Let's stand with them.

 Headquarters: DC-Ward 6

 Where They Operate: DC-Citywide; MD-Statewide; VA-Statewide; Capitol Hill

 Age Groups Served: Youth (5-11); Pre-teen/teen (12-17); Young adult (18-24); Adult (25-49); All

 Population(s) Served: All; Men/Boys; Women/Girls; Students